 - Discard any thawed food that has a temperature over 4°C for more than two hours.
 When in doubt, throw it out.

 - Stay well away from downed power lines and keep pets and children clear too.
 Report downed lines immediately.

 - Do not go near electrical equipment around areas of standing water, like a flooded basement.

-- Never use barbecues, propane or kerosene heaters or portable generators indoors.
+- Never use barbecues, propane or portable generators indoors.

 - Secure windows and doors as well as outdoor furniture and equipment.

 - Park vehicles in protected areas, if available.

 - Check with local media outlets for updates.

 If your entire home/busness is without power

 If your entire home/business is without power, check your circuit breakers.
 If any of them are off, turn them back ON.
 If any of them trip again, or if you're using fuses, call a licensed electrician.